Kquant03/caduceus/README.md

 ## Code Versatility

-This code can be modified in order to convert any type of PDF files to markdown format,
+This code can be modified in order to convert any type of PDF files to markdown format.

-Sure!
-Here's a more detailed guide on how to use the Caduceus Project scripts to clean and prepare the PDF files for conversion:

 ## Usage

 To use the Caduceus Project scripts, follow these steps:

 1. Install the required dependencies:

    ```
    pip install -r requirements.txt
    ```